CodingLucian/CodingLucian/README.md

 ## 🔔 𝙼𝚢 𝙻𝚊𝚝𝚎𝚜𝚝 Projects:

 <p>
-This is my first frontend developer project working in a team.
+This was my first frontend developer project working in a team.
 We did it from scratch as the final job for the Henry bootcamp.
 Please feel free to give me some feedback.
 Thanks.

 You can click on the Image to check it out!!!